 Yes, pumpkins are a staple in harvest dishes and decor, but don’t forget about apples!
 Travel a short distance to Thorndale and visit Apple Land Station.
 Here you can walk off your lunch by picking your own apples in the orchard, pick pumpkins from the patch, and if you’ve got kids in tow, they’ll enjoy a ride on the Apple Land Train.
 Those young and young at heart will enjoy seeing the farm animals and exploring a re-imagined Corn Walk.

 As one fall-filled day is never enough, rest assured there are plenty more places to visit.
 Just because summer is coming to an end doesn’t mean the fun is over at Kusterman’s Family Farm.
 Their Fall Festival is on now - pick your own sunflowers in the sunflower field, navigate the corn maze and bring the kids to try out the corn cannons.
-And because you can never have too many pumpkins (am I right?), get your October harvest haul at another Insta-worthy urban locale - Phillips’ Farm.
-Can you guess the weight of their huge pumpkin?
+And because you can never have too many pumpkins, get your harvest haul at another Insta-worthy urban locale - Phillips’ Farm.
+Here you are sure to find every shape, size and colour of pumpkin that you could ever imagine!